ganirban004/oil-import-paper/README.md

 # How Much Do Global Geopolitical Conflicts Cost India?
 Evidence from Crude Oil Imports Using Counterfactual Time Series Analysis

 This README file provides instructions for replicating the figures, results, and tables presented in the paper.
+To get the data and R codes, go to author's GitHub page: https://github.com/ganirban004/oil-import-paper.git.
+Then follow the instructions.

 ## Data: